MatthewNichols/MatthewNichols/README.md

 - I am a (software/science/sci-fi/space/history) geek.

-- I am a Coloradan living in Gibraltar, the lovely and tiny British overseas territory on the southern tip of the Iberian pennisula.
+- I am a Coloradan living in Iberia, mostly Gibraltar and Valencia.
 <img src="https://raw.githubusercontent.com/MatthewNichols/MatthewNichols/master/GibraltarFromAirport.jpg" alt="Gibraltar seen from the airport" />

 - Veteran software developer, mostly on the web.
 I love Javascript/Typescript, C# and I think Vue, VSCode and WSL are stunningly cool.
 I am intrigued by Python, WASM and Rust but am still pretty new at them.